 Next, if you are using drumsticks, take caution, DON’T ever make a small opening (cut)!
 I’m sure you’ve heard someone advising you to make a small cut near the joint of drum so that it’ll cook thoroughly and won’t come out bloody.
 But this will only make the meat tough.
 Cutting or slicing prior to soaking, causes juice to leak during cooking.

-Other than above mentioned, some like their chicken with a jelly-like texture in between the skin and meat.
+Some like their chicken with a jelly-like texture in between the skin and meat.
 To create that, you may give chicken an ice bath right after you lift them up from the broth.
 Then keep it in the fridge, for at least 30 minutes before meal time.
-I usually skip this step, ain’t used to eating cold chicken meat!
+I usually skip this step, ain’t used to eating icy cold chicken meat!